 You can shop Plum & Ashby products on their website.

 One of the biggest things I’ve started to do is to invest in items and services that are environmentally friendly.
 Here are my recent finds and don’t you worry, I’ll be sharing more eco-friendly brands pertaining to lifestyle as I find them!

 I recently met Brenda, founder of The Good Place LA, on Instagram over the summer.
-She recently celebrated the launch of her eco-friendly candles several weeks ago and sold out during her pop up shops in California.
+Several weeks ago, she celebrated the launch of her eco-friendly candles and sold out her pop up shops in California.
 And for good reason!

 If you’re looking for sustainable candles (hers are made with soy), look no further.
 Not only are they planet-friendly, for every candle you purchase, one tree is planted!
 Brenda has partnered with One Tree Planted so when you buy her candle (or in my case candles), you’re literally doing good for our planet!
 I love that you get a certificate of where you’ve planted a tree too and that makes my little heart so happy!
 I have my eye on the muskier scents like Trouvaille and Ubuntu.

 You can purchase your favorite scents directly on her website.

 To continue to keep you informed and make better choices for our planet, here are some fascinating sources and/or articles I found regarding sustainable living.

 I had to include this article in this month’s The Cut as it sheds light on the topic of luxury and sustainability.
 It’s quite informative, especially for those new to the topic of sustainable fashion and living.
 The Harpers Bazaar UK team did a great job.
 They touched on consumer behaviors, retailers’ plans, and the direction our industry will eventually head.
 We’ve still got a long way to go, but again, I firmly believe that you can love luxury and live sustainably.